Muscatine Art Center

 In 1934, Time magazine grouped Curry with contemporaries Grant Wood of Iowa and Thomas Hart Benton of Missouri as "The Big Three" in American art.
 The trio led the Regionalist movement in the 1930s, which was characterized by archetypal American images painted in a straightforward, narrative style.

-Read more about the Muscatine Art Center in Resource Library Magazine.
+Read more about the Muscatine Art Center in Resource Library Magazine

-Copyright 1996-1999 Traditional Fine Art Online, Inc. All rights reserved.
+Copyright 2010 Traditional Fine Arts Organization, Inc., an Arizona nonprofit corporation.
+All rights reserved.